 Mayonnaise may have been invented by the Spanish and popularized by the French, but Italians make maionese, too.
-The Italian method is not very different from elsewhere, but, not surprisingly, it is made either partially or entirely with olive oil (as was the original Spanish version) and is kept very basic: mustard and other flavorings are generally omitted.
+The Italian method for homemade mayonnaise is not very different from elsewhere, but, not surprisingly, it is made either partially or entirely with olive oil (as was the original Spanish version) and is kept very basic: mustard and other flavorings are generally omitted.
 Armed with an immersion (or regular) blender it takes no time at all to make and, if your eggs are fresh and your oil fruity, the flavor is really out of this world.

 Makes one cup of mayo

 - 1 egg (just the yolk if making by hand, whole if making with a blender)

 - 1 cup (250 ml) of olive oil